 She rolled her eyes.
 “It’s on the nightstand.”
 She pointed, though of course, he already knew.
-Two shining Empyreal grams — gold, of course — sat beside her coin purse.
+Two shining, gold Empyrical grams sat beside her coin purse.

 “Perfect!” he exclaimed.
-He slid on his grey tunic, followed by his armored coat.
+He slid on his gray tunic, followed by his armored coat.
 It didn’t look like much, but he had crafted and enchanted it himself, so — of course — its protection was worth more than looks could show.
-It also kept him cool in the hot Empyrical weather.
+It also kept him cool in the steadily warming Empyrical weather.
 He bowed to the woman in the bed, wondering if, perhaps, he should have taken more care to learn her name.
 “I hope we meet again.”

 As he walked past the nightstand, he picked up her wallet, leaving the two grams behind.
 “Hey!”
-He heard her shift behind her, readying herself to leap out of the bed, though of course she was unclothed.
+He heard her shift behind him, readying herself to leap out of the bed, though she was unclothed.
 She couldn’t follow him into the hall, and she certainly couldn’t risk her husband finding out what she had been up to.

-The atmosphere in the inn’s common room was dour.
-Folks were drinking, but with none of the jovial ruckus that normally accompanied the act.
-No, these folks were drinking to forget.
-They were drinking because they had given up hope.
+A dour atmosphere pervaded the inn’s common room.
+Folks drank, but with none of the jovial ruckus that normally accompanied the act.
+No, these folks drank to forget.
+They drank because they had given up hope.
 It lifted Evran’s spirits.
-This was the sort of place he loved, because it was times like these that let him make the most money.
+This was the sort of place he loved, because times like these let him make the most money.

-He pretended to ignore the looks he got as he approached the bar.
+He pretended to ignore the looks he drew as he approached the bar.
 These people recognized him — how could they not?
 He was, certifiably, the most handsome man in town.
 His sleek black hair stood out among all of the dusty browns, greys, and blondes.
 His style was distinct, having been influenced by the capital in his home country and not the outdated, awkward stuff the people in the backwaters of Empyr wore.
-Of course, the fact that he had ridden into town on a beast made of marble accompanied by an eight-foot-tall golem likely drew some attention as well.
+The fact that he had ridden into town on a beast made of marble accompanied by an eight-foot-tall golem likely drew some attention as well.

 “A drink, please,” Evran said, baring his impossibly straight teeth.
 He had all of them, too, which was more than most people in this city could say.

 “Aren’t you supposed to be helping us?” the barkeeper said.
-“Not wasting your time with drink?”
+“Not wasting your time with booze?”

-Sword, sensing Evran’s will, crept up further on his shoulder to where he could easily grasp it.
+Sword, sensing the shift in Evran’s mood, crept up further on his shoulder to where he could easily grasp it.
 The barkeeper watched with trepidation.
 Sword’s movements naturally inspired that.
-It reminded people of a very large insect married with a snake.
+It reminded people of a very large insect supporting an anguiform body.
 “Aren’t you supposed to be getting me a drink, not asking questions?”
 Evran asked.